Viswonathan06/INTEL_Hackathon/README.md

 ![model imports 1](./Intel%20Hackathon%20Application/terminal_outputs/model.jpeg)<br></br>

 These outputs reaffirm the usage of oneAPI Intel® AI Analytics Toolkit for training and prediction of the Tensorflow models used.

+## oneAPI Modules in-use

+1. Intel® Optimization for Tensorflow

+Optimized Tensorflow was used to train the Autokeras Multi-task Multi-modal models for OCEAN and interview predictions.

+2. Intel® Optimization for PyTorch

+Optimized PyTorch was used for facial landmark extraction through the **3DDFA V2 algorithm**.
+<br></br>

 ## Block Diagram
 ![Overall Design](./Intel%20Hackathon%20Application/Design%20Drawings/High%20Level%20Design%20Block%20Diagram.jpeg)